 - Includes a progress report on projects, policies, and planning studies

-- Revises transportation funding revenue forecasts, updates project costs and reassesses projects previously identified for funding
+- Revises transportation funding revenue forecasts, updates project costs, and reassesses projects previously identified for funding

 - Identifies new planning efforts and policy papers that are underway or anticipated to begin soon that will focus on key issues facing San Francisco.

-These analyses guided advocacy in the update to Plan Bay Area 2040, the Metropolitan Transportation Commission’s federally and state-mandated, regional planning effort.
+These analyses guided advocacy in the update to Plan Bay Area 2040, the Metropolitan Transportation Commission’s federally and state-mandated regional planning effort.

-2013 San Francisco Transportation Plan
+San Francisco Transportation Plan 2040 (released 2013)

 The 2013 San Francisco Transportation Plan articulated two transportation investment scenarios through 2040, identified potential new revenues and established an Early Action Program for the first five years of investments.
 In addition, the 2013 plan includes policy recommendations and strategic initiatives to complement the investment scenarios as well as in-depth analysis on circulation in the growing core of the city, transportation equity, visitor trips, and project delivery.

-2004 Countywide Plan
+Countywide Plan (released 2004)